 I acknowledge that I have read the foregoing term agreement, and I agree to the terms and conditions thereof, including, but not limited to, the $50 early termination fee.

 5:10: I chose the $79.99 router (with mail in rebate making it free) because of it’s wireless capabilities.
-There was a $49.99 router available as well (also with full mail in rebate making it free).
+There was a $49.99 router available as well from the company Cancam (also with full mail in rebate making it free).
 They also charged the $10.00 for the first month, but I didn’t need to pay for it up front – it is marked as “Bill to my account.”
 There was also a non-refundable $12.95 charge for UPS delivery.

 So, at 5:13 PM CST on Wednesday, July 11th, 2007 – I’m finally done getting this.
 Of course it’s not all activated yet, and still remains to be untested, and they could also ‘forget’ to include the rebate coupon or information, and I could get stuck with a recurring contract for a year with AT&T over something that will end up not working.

 But that’s assuming the worst.
 Assuming the best out of all this, if you play your cards right, here’s what you have to do to get yourself set up with the same thing I have in the shortest amount of time possible (learning from my trial and error).

 How to get $10 $18 DSL:

 - Set aside $50.00 for activation of your phone service, and have handy by the end of the billing cycle another $95.00 or so for the DSL activation and modem fees.

 - Go to this web form and set up AT&T phone service.

 - Any time it asks you if you’re poor, say yes.